KaifArslan/CollaborativeTextEditor/README.md

 - Java 17+ (tested on Java 21)
 - JavaFX SDK matching your Java version

+Download from the release or directly from this link - https://github.com/KaifArslan/CollaborativeTextEditor/releases/download/v1.0.0/crdt-text-editor.jar
-Download and run the app.
+Run the app.
 That's it.
 Or type in the terminal
 `java -jar crdt-editor.jar`